 Research Programs at Autism Queensland

 - Auditory processing and classroom educational, behavioural and emotional outcomes in children with autism spectrum disorder.
 (Ashburner, Wilson, Ziviani, Arnott, Sofronoff) This study is ongoing.
-It aims to investigate the associations between educational outcomes and emotional and behavioural regulation of children with ASD, and factors including auditory processing, IQ, sensory processing, anxiety and language development.
+It aims to investigate the associations between educational outcomes and emotional and behavioural regulation of children on the spectrum, and factors including auditory processing, IQ, sensory processing, anxiety and language development.
 The results are currently being analysed.

 - Understanding the sensory experiences of young people with autism spectrum disorder: A preliminary investigation.
-(Ashburner, Bennett, Rodger, & Ziviani, 2013)This study employed semi-structured interviews augmented by visual cues to investigate the sensory experiences of adolescents with ASD.
+(Ashburner, Bennett, Rodger, & Ziviani, 2013)This study employed semi-structured interviews augmented by visual cues to investigate the sensory experiences of adolescents on the autism spectrum.
 The young people who participated in this study shared a preference for predictable and controllable sensory input, whereas unpredictable and uncontrollable sensations were perceived as unpleasant.
 A difficulty filtering extraneous sensory input, high levels of movement seeking and an over-focus on salient sensory input were also described.

 - Development of a sensory processing clinical reasoning framework for occupational therapists.
 (Ashburner, Rodger, Ziviani, & Hinder, 2014) This project has involved the development of a clinical reasoning framework to guide practitioners in selecting appropriate sensory management strategies, taking into account the evidence, social-ecological validity, cost, and where relevant, risk.